The 2022-2023 Board of Directors & Scientific Review Board

 Kathy Thompson - Corporate Secretary

-Kathy became an active member of the KDA in 2010 when she volunteered to help plan the conference in San Diego that year.
-A mother of two sons, she had a brother and at least one cousin who were victims of the disease.
+Kathy became an active member of the KDA in 2010 when she volunteered to help plan the conference in San Diego.
+This led to her involvement in organizing KDA conferences ever since.
+A carrier and mother of two sons, she had a brother and at least one cousin who were victims of the disease.

 A native of Pennsylvania, Kathy has a BA from the University of Pittsburgh and a master’s degree from the University of Toronto.
 During a 40-year career with the federal government, she worked as an intelligence analyst and executive manager as well as an instructor at the National Cryptologic School.
-She resides in Maryland with her husband, Terry, with whom she enjoys hiking, traveling, skiing, and taking advantage of a variety of cultural events and activities in music, art, dance, and cinema – a major advantage of living in the Baltimore-Washington area.
-She studies piano, takes literature classes at Johns Hopkins University and is a voracious reader of contemporary literature.
+She resides in Maryland with her husband, Terry, with whom she enjoys hiking, traveling, and taking advantage of a variety of cultural events and activities in music, art, and dance.
+She is also a voracious reader of contemporary literature.
 In addition to fiction, books on molecular biology and medical research now occupy the space on her nightstand.

 As a Board member, she is committed to finding a cure for Kennedy’s Disease and extremely grateful to the founders of the organization as well as the dedicated cadre of doctors, researchers and staff at NIH and labs across the country who are leading the effort.